RidaNaz/Next.js/step03_css-styling/README.md

 ```

 ## Other styling solutions
-In addition to the approaches we've discussed, you can also style your Next.js application with:
+In addition to the approaches I've discussed, you can also style your Next.js application with:

 * Sass which allows you to import `.css` and `.scss` files.
 * CSS-in-JS libraries such as styled-jsx, styled-components, and emotion.